spidersocks/unified-backend/content/en/institution/intro.md

 - Age range: PN (pre‑nursery) through primary (P6).
 - Languages: English, Cantonese, and Putonghua (Mandarin) supported; lessons are bilingual where helpful.
 - Class size: Small groups (typically 4–6) to allow targeted, individualized teaching.
-- Lesson lengths: PN–K1 ≈ 45 minutes; K2 and above ≈ 60 minutes.
+- Lesson lengths: PN–K1 ≈ 45 minutes; K2 and above ≈ 60 minutes (weekly in most cases).
+- Delivery: In‑person at our Hong Kong centre; Zoom lessons can be arranged when suitable.
 - Progress tracking: Regular teacher feedback, short assessments, and placement adjustments when needed.

 What to bring
-- Socks (must be worn at all times), pencil case with 2 pencils and an eraser, packet of tissues, small bottle of hand sanitizer, water bottle, and 2 spare face masks.
+- Socks (must be worn at all times), pencil case with 2 pencils and an eraser, a small notebook, packet of tissues, small bottle of hand sanitizer, water bottle, and 2 spare face masks.

 Operation hours
 - Monday–Friday: 09:00–18:00
 - Saturday: 09:00–16:00

-Parent waiting and contact
+Parent attendance
-- Parents/guardians may wait outside while classes run.
-For specific enquiries, please use the contact page.
+- Except for Playgroup, children attend class independently.
+Teachers provide regular feedback after lessons (see Parent/Class Attendance Policy).